alexbol99/flatten-js/README_OLD.md

 NOTE: Package [flatten-js](https://www.npmjs.com/package/flatten-js) is not supported and will be deprecated soon.

-Packages are distributed in 3 formats: commonjs, umd and es6 modules.
+Packages are distributed in 3 formats: commonjs (cjs), umd and es6 modules (esm).
 Package.json file provides various entry points suitable for different targets.

 TypeScript users may take advantage of static type checking with typescript definition file index.d.ts included into the package.

 **flatten-js** does not concern too much about visualization.
-Anyway, all classes implement svg() method, that returns a string which may be inserted into SVG container.
+Anyway, all classes have svg() methods, that returns a string which may be inserted into SVG container.
-It works pretty well together with  [d3js](https://d3js.org/) library, but it is definitely possible to create bridges to other graphic libraries.
+This works pretty well together with  [d3js](https://d3js.org/) library.
+But it is definitely possible to create bridges to other graphic libraries.

 The best way to start working with FlattenJS is to use awesome [Observable](https://beta.observablehq.com/) javascript interactive notebooks.
-Check out collection of [Tutorials](https://observablehq.com/collection/@alexbol99/flatten-js-tutorials) published in Observable Notebooks.
+There are several tutorials published in Observable Notebooks, see below.

 Full documentation may be found here: [https://alexbol99.github.io/flatten-js/index.html](https://alexbol99.github.io/flatten-js/index.html)